 Available in black or grey, these pro audio headphones from beyerdynamic employ an open-back design, allowing for wide stereo imaging and realistic sound replication that is both spacious and detailed.
 You can drum ’til your arms fall off as the velour ear pads make them extremely comfortable, with a padded, adjustable headband giving you a precise fit.

 While they lack portability, these are the type of headphones you would keep at home or in a studio, and not really bring with you on long journeys.
 Serious listeners may want to invest in an amp to boost the signal sent to these cans, as they tend to be on the quiet side, but you can be sure that with the right amount of volume, you will have a listening experience rivaled by few.

 - Very comfortable for extended sessions

 - Recommend to have an amp drive the headphones

-- Not noise cancelling
+- Not noise canceling

-- Cord attached to body
+- The cord is attached to the body

 - Lacks portability

 As the saying goes, “one man’s meat is another man’s poison”.
 This could not be more true when it comes to audio.
 Everyone’s ears are slightly different, and everyone has their own likes and dislikes when it comes to how their music sounds.
-Headphones for electronic drummers need to be flexible enough to be used in rehearsal spaces, during live shows, in studio, as well as taking on the different sonic characteristics that music demands, but only you can determine how high-quality they have to be.
+Headphones for electronic drummers need to be flexible enough to be used in rehearsal spaces, during live shows, in a studio, as well as taking on the different sonic characteristics that music demands, but only you can determine how high-quality they have to be.